 Did you know that there are over 600,000 words in English?
 That's a lot of words, and far more than any human being could ever manage to learn.
 Even Shakespeare only used around 55,000 different words in all of his works.
 Mind you, he did actually invent quite a few of them.
 To get a good mastery of English, you do need to expand your vocabulary as much as possible.
 The more words you know, the better your English will be.
 The Activities here will help you to quickly develop your vocabulary.

 Do or Make are two verbs which cause frequent confusion for students.
 I have created this English Activation Pack as the ultimate resource to help you learn, practice, and remember how to use these two verbs.
 This was one of the very first English Activation Packs that I added to the Britlish Library and it is very long and involved.
 However, it will teach you all you need to know about the two verbs, do and make.
-If you would like to revise your knowledge of the verbs do and make, do the revision lesson here.
+If you would like to revise your knowledge of the verbs do and make, do the revision lesson you will find by searching the Britlish Library.

 Do or Make